 - Drink plenty of water and other fluids during the day

-- Reduce or avoid salt/sodium
+- Reduce your intake of salt/sodium

 - Eat healthy and exercise regularly

 - Watch for and report to your doctor any additional symptoms that appear